USDA-VS/vSNP/docs/detailed_usage.md

 ### Input Data

-- `vSNP_step2.py` is called on a working directory containing Variant Call Format (VCF) files.
+- `vSNP_step2.py` is called on a working directory containing VCF files.
 - All VCF files must be based on alignments to the same version of the same reference.
 The reference name (e.g., NC_002945.4) can be found in the VCF file header.